 - 4. Blue List.
-The Blue List contains the name and appointment of all serving regular and reserve officers, the names and addresses of retired regular and reserve officers who wish their name to be in it.
+The Blue List previously contained the name and appointment of all serving regular and reserve officers, the names and addresses of retired regular and reserve officers who wish their name to be in it.
+Its contents are now limited to historical data of key appointment holders.
 It also contains some regimental information such as Battery Honour titles and a list of regimental awards winners.
 Distribution is now on a limited basis within RHQ RA. - 5.
 RA Journal.
 The RA Journal is published twice yearly and is the professional journal of the Royal Artillery and designed to inform and discuss regimental issues.